Stupid Blog

-Burn a CD with Me - Monday, 6th of March
+Burn a CD with Me - Monday, 16th of March, 2026

 I'm gonna burn a CD today, watch this space.
 I've done this before quite a few times, but since I got some new CDs at the op shop, I figured I might as well compile some of my favourite tracks and a few other of my other favourites into a CD together.
 I also thought it might be something fun to 'blog' about.